-If you are using many keywords to scrape content for, finding and keeping only the content that is relevant can be difficult.
+If you are using many keywords to scrape content filter, finding and keeping only the content that is relevant can be difficult.

 The first step is to select the correct content sources.
 For most users this means just selecting a Google region.